mc Assetpilot

 Learn more about the input groups you can create

 You must organize parameters into input groups that you define according to your needs.
 Input groups themselves are not used for calculations: They help you find and enter parameters into your calculations.
-They also structure the process where you add specific data to the parameters later in the forecast as these input fields will be grouped by the input groups you create here.
+They also structure the process where you add specific data to the parameters later in the financial forecast as these input fields will be grouped by the input groups you create here.

 Here are some examples of how you can organize your parameters: